COMPOSER

 A gritty, imaginative wayfinder, Zoe Yost centers her artistic life at the crossroads.
 Her voice springs from the integration of performance, composition, and creative writing.
 A social and environmental activist, she believes in the responsibility of artists to enrich and care for society, and frequently places her craft at the service of her community.

 A formidable violist, she was the winner of SFCM’s 2024 Low Strings Concerto Competition.
-Since arriving at SFCM in Fall 2022, she has served three times as principal violist of the SFCM Orchestra.
+Since arriving at SFCM in Fall 2022, she has served five times as principal violist of the SFCM Orchestra.
 Her activities at SFCM include semesterly recitals, often including her compositions.

 500 words